Aman2221/JavaScript-TODO/README.md

 # JavaScript-TODO
-TODO List build using HTML, CSS and JavaScript.
+TODO List build using HTML, CSS and JavaScript.You can add remove and edit the list,